 Usually grown as an ornamental, although the fruit can be used in place of lemon, the Ponderosa has purple tinged flowers.
 Like all lemon trees or hybrids, Ponderosa lemons are very cold sensitive and frost tender.
 Ponderosa lemon growing should only occur in USDA hardiness zones 9-11 or indoors with additional light.

 Ponderosa lemons are most commonly seed container planted on patios or as door front ornamentals in California and Florida.
 It grows well indoors as long as it is out of full sun exposure and air drafts.
-In Northern regions, grow lights should be provided.
+In

 When you plant a Ponderosa lemon tree, use one size larger container than that in which it has been growing in.
 Citrus trees like clay, which allows for good drainage and root aeration.
 A potting mix of equal parts peat moss, compost, perlite and sterile potting soil should do the trick.
 Allow 1 inch between the top of the pot and the soil surface to allow for watering.